Rent and services

 What are the rules about rent increases?

-The rules about rent increases in care homes are the same as for tenants in other types of housing.
 Your landlord must give you 90 days’ written notice before your rent can go up.

 How often can my landlord increase the charges for my meals and services?

 You can be evicted for not paying your rent.
 You can also get evicted for not paying for meals or services.
-If your landlord tries to evict you for any reason, try to get legal help right away.
+If your landlord tries to evict you for any reason, get legal help right away.

 What if my landlord tells me my boarding house is now a care home?

 Some boarding house landlords might want to claim they are really care home operators.
 That is because there are limits on increases to the cost of meals in a boarding house, but there are no limits in a care home.
+But the place you live is not legally a care home unless you are receiving a care service, and you moved in for that reason.

 Previous page Next page